 One of the most common reasons for a dryer getting too hot is insufficient airflow.
 If air can't escape from the dryer, it becomes trapped in the drum, raising the temperature and potentially starting a fire.

 The first thing to check is the lint filter and make sure it's completely empty.
 If you don't clean the lint filter with every load, it can become filled with debris and stop air from flowing.
 Next, look into the slot where the filter goes to see if lint has spilled inside.
 If you find debris there, use a vacuum cleaner to suck it out.

 Finally, check the exhaust vents on the outside of your home and see if air is freely coming out.
-If not, there may be a blockage in your ductwork—check out Home Depot's guide on how to clean your dryer's ductwork.
+If not, there may be a blockage in your ductwork—check out our guide on how to clean a dryer vent.

 Heating element issues